 In fact, most prosecutions are not directed at true sex offenders, but rather at citizens who may be fantasizing, or merely “chatting” on line with “undercover” children, who in fact are seasoned and experienced police detectives, who are well trained at ‘luring’ otherwise innocent, fair-minded people into compromising situations.

 No sane person seeks to protect true sexual predators—–but arresting, aggressively prosecuting, and imprisoning innocent citizens is not what the law was designed to accomplish.

 To thwart one of these prosecutions requires a professional team approach involving technology consultants, investigators, and Board Certified Criminal Trial Lawyers who have years of experience in defending these highly specialized criminal matters.
-Board Certified Criminal Trial Lawyer specialist Jay Kirschner is unsurpassed in its dedicated, aggressive defense of these cases.
+Contact Kirschner & McEnery Law.
+Board Certified Criminal Trial Lawyer specialist Jay Kirschner is unsurpassed in his dedicated, aggressive defense of these cases.